robadgami/Differential-Gene-Expression-TCE/Comparing_Clusters/Explanation on Comparing Cluster graphs.md

-## Explanation on Comparing Cluster graphs
+## Explanation on Comparing Clust-derived Clusters

+> Once Clust-derived clusters have been made I wanted to compare the DGE patterns of genes between hosts to help identify relevant processes.
+This can be done by collating and comparing Clusts.

+###

 All long-form data is present in one file with file title `long_clusterdata_[matrixpattern].csv`.